 The article will show you how to create a Forex Trading Journal in Excel.
 Forex Trading (Also known as Foreign Exchange Trading) is the marketplace where national currencies of different countries are exchanged.
 People do business overseas and make transactions throughout continents and thus Foreign Exchange has become the biggest liquid asset market in the world.
 There are a lot of websites that can provide you with Foreign Exchange data, but you can have your own journal using Microsoft Excel.
 The advantage of using Excel is that you can work offline with the Foreign Exchange data.
 Please stay tuned and go through this article to get some free templates for the Forex Trading Journal.

-2 Ways to Create a Forex Trading Journal in Excel
+How to Create a Forex Trading Journal in Excel: 2 Ways

 In the following picture, I’ve shown you a typical Forex Trading Journal.
 You can see there are several parameters regarding the Foreign Exchange data.
 We need the values of Size-Volume of the lot, traders’ expectation parameters Long or Short, Entry, Stop Loss, and Take Profit values of the currency.